 Now, just two years later, Eastern Kentucky University junior Molly Williams, of Berea, has been accepted into a prestigious summer program at a university in Rome, Italy, where she will pursue gravitational wave physics research.

 Two of the “dots” in Eastern Kentucky University’s “Connecting the Dots” student/alumni mentoring program are approximately 7,000 miles apart.

 Eastern Kentucky University will pay homage on Monday, Feb.
 20 to African-Americans who years ago broke barriers on the Richmond campus and inspired many who followed.

 Ten Eastern Kentucky University students have been selected to present at the National Conference on Undergraduate Research (NCUR).

 The EKU students selected to make either poster or oral presentations at the event, March 29-31 at Weber State University in Ogden, Utah, are:

-Eastern Kentucky University has earned positive national recognition recently from two well-known magazines.
+An academic course at Eastern Kentucky University has earned national recognition from an unusual source.